distributeaid/needs-assessment-storage/docs/authentication.md

 when users log in using email and a verification token.

-Cookies expire after 30 minutes and the client is responsible for renewing cookies by calling the `GET /me/cookie` endpoint before they expire.
+Cookies expire after 30 minutes and the client is responsible for renewing cookies by calling the `POST /cookie` endpoint before they expire.

 Renewing cookies is possible as long as the user's cookie is valid.